GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-rl-pong/README.md

 python -m trainer.task --render --restore --output-dir ./demo-checkpoint
 ```

-You can also run the following command for training locally, which defaults to write the output (TensorBoard summary and checkpoints) to `/tmp/pong_output`:
+You can also run the following command to train locally.
+By default, outputs (checkpoints and TensorBoard summaries) are written to `/tmp/pong_output`:

 ```
 python -m trainer.task
 ```

-## Run Training Job
+## Run training job

 To submit the training job to Cloud Machine Learning Engine: